vsoch/askci/docs/_docs/development/index.md

 and the second builds and updates the backend (e.g., collecting static and making migrations).

- - askci_dev_base: handles collecting static and migrations, and then exists
+ - askci-dev_base: handles collecting static and migrations, and then exists
+ - askci-dev_worker: is a task worker
+ - askci-dev_scheduler and askci-dev_worker handle scheduled tasks
- - askci_backend: starts the development server
+ - askci-dev_nginx is the web server
+ - askci-dev_redis is a redis database for scheduled tasks

 ## Commands